Nevada Medicaid Personal Care Services Program: Benefits & Eligibility

 Utilizing Miller Trusts, often called Qualified Income Trusts, is a common strategy used to lower an applicant’s monthly countable income for long-term care Medicaid eligibility.
 Essentially, “excess” income is deposited into the trust, no longer counting as income.
 Miller Trusts, unfortunately, are not permitted for applicants to become income-eligible for the Personal Care Services Program.

 Inadequate planning or improperly implementing a Medicaid planning strategy can result in a denial or delay of Medicaid benefits.
 Professional Medicaid Planners are educated in the planning strategies available in Nevada to meet Medicaid’s financial eligibility criteria without jeopardizing Medicaid eligibility.
 Furthermore, while Medicaid’s 60-month Look-Back Rule does not apply to Nevada’s PCS Program, some persons will require more extensive care in the future, such as home and community based services via a Medicaid Waiver or Nursing Home Medicaid.
-For these programs, the Look Back Rule is relevant, and violating it results in a Penalty Period of Medicaid ineligibility.
+For these programs, the Look-Back Rule is relevant, and violating it results in a Penalty Period of Medicaid ineligibility.
 While there are many Medicaid planning strategies, they should only be implemented with careful planning well in advance of the need for long-term care.
 However, there are some workarounds, and Medicaid Planners are aware of them.
 For these reasons, it is highly suggested one consult a Medicaid Planner for assistance in qualifying for Medicaid when over the income and / or asset limit(s).
 Find a Medicaid Planner.

 How to Apply for the Personal Care Services Program